 - How will the adjacency matrix vary for an undirected graph?
-Undirected will be symmetric about diagonal axis - How can we adapt the representation for weighted graphs? - Instead of a Boolean, store a number in each cell - Need some value to represent 'not an edge' - In some situations, 0 or -1 works
+Undirected will be symmetric around the diagonal - How can we adapt the representation for weighted graphs? - Instead of a Boolean, store a number in each cell - Need some value to represent 'not an edge' - In some situations, 0 or -1 works